 Most car-hire agencies have their own cover, and their charges include membership of the AA, the RAC or Green Flag.
 Be sure to ask the rental company to provide all emergency service numbers.

-If you are not a member of an affiliated organisation, you can still contact a rescue service, although it will be expensive.
+If you are not a member of an affiliated organisation, you can still contact a rescue service, although it will cost more.
 If you have an accident that involves injury or another vehicle, call the police as soon as possible.

 The Environmental Transport Association gives advice on reducing the impact of carbon emissions, as well as offering a number of ethical breakdown services.